benkolera/talk-opaleye/code/README.md

 - TableDefiniton: For constructing table definitions (you saw this just before!)
 - Constant: for constructing a column literal from a haskell value
-- Unpackspec: For going from a column to a haskell value when a query is run.
+- QueryRunner: For going from a column to a haskell value when a query is run.
 - Aggregate: Used for constructing aggregations on a set of columns.
 - Etc.